 Mr. Kenney and his government’s officials certainly know this.

-This is not a judgment call on whether “small modular reactors” — as the companies proposing manufacturing these things prefer to call them to sooth a public skittish about the word “nuclear” — will perform as advertised.
+This is not a judgment call on whether “small modular reactors” — as the companies proposing manufacturing these things prefer to call them to soothe a public skittish about the word “nuclear” — will perform as advertised.
 Small nuclear reactors can be built and should be able to be operated reasonably safely.

 Nor is it a call on whether nuclear power is the solution to a warming planet or a dystopian nightmare with the potential to make things even worse.
 There are reasonable voices on both sides of that debate.